Link to Pages

 Internal Links

 To create a link between pages, start by typing [ and a scrollable menu of available pages to link to will appear.
-As you start typing more characters, only relevant internal page link options will appear.
+As you continue typing more characters, relevant internal page link options will appear.

 The resulting Markdown will look like this: